loopbackio/loopback.io/pages/en/lb3/PersistedModel-REST-API.md

 The update will override any specified attributes in the request data object.
 It won't remove  existing ones unless the value is set to null.

-Performs [upsert](http://apidocs.loopback.io/loopback/#persistedmodelupsert)to detect if there is a matching instance.
+Performs [upsert](http://apidocs.loopback.io/loopback/#persistedmodel-upsert) to detect if there is a matching instance.
 If not, then inserts (creates) a new instance.
 If there is a matching instance, updates it.

 <pre class="query_syntax">PUT /<i>modelName</i></pre>